-Travellers reported being confronted with disrespectful airline staff or staff members who failed to provide information about what was going on with their flights.
-Even worse, passengers like the teen traveller we mentioned, are given a curt, “That’s not my problem” or “There’s nothing I can do,” response when airlines are, in fact, legally responsible for at least some action.
+Travelers reported being confronted with disrespectful airline staff or staff members who failed to provide information about what was going on with their flights.
+Even worse, passengers like the teen traveler we mentioned, are given a curt, “That’s not my problem” or “There’s nothing I can do,” response when airlines are, in fact, legally responsible for at least some action.

-Friends and fellow travellers, this is unacceptable, and we’re here to help!
+Friends and fellow travelers, this is unacceptable, and we’re here to help!

 At AirHelp, we pride ourselves on being the world’s leading flight compensation company.
 We make it our business to help passengers understand their rights and get compensation for flight disruptions.

-If there’s any one thing that we want you to remember, it’s this: there are laws in place to protect travellers like you!
+If there’s any one thing that we want you to remember, it’s this: there are laws in place to protect travelers like you!

 How do you feel you’ve been treated by the airlines?